-But as much as we admire our pets’ close resemblance to agile wild animals, it also causes continuous trouble for cat owners who wish only the best for their pets.
+As much as we admire our pets’ close resemblance to agile wild animals, it also causes continuous trouble for cat owners who wish only the best for their pets.
 It goes so far that it is tough to tell if your cat is in pain.
-It’s not rare when a cat’s illness and pain is left unnoticed by owners for months or even years, without knowing that a pet requires medical assistance.
+It’s not rare when owners do not notice their cat’s pain and illness for months or even years, without knowing that a pet requires medical assistance.
 That is among the reasons to take a healthy cat on regular vet visits.

-IMPORTANT: When it comes to vet visits, it’s always better to be safe than sorry.
-Even when you have the tiniest doubts that your cat might be suffering, it is wise to visit a veterinarian rather than wait and see.
-The sooner a problem is caught, the easier it will be resolved.
+IMPORTANT: When it comes to veterinarian visits, it’s always better to be safe than sorry.
+Even when you have the tiniest doubts that your cat might be suffering, it is wise to visit a veterinarian.
+The sooner your vet catcher the problem, the easier it will be to find a cure.

 - Decreased activity is the most telltale sign of pain and discomfort, and not only in cats.
 If you are in pain, you move less.

 - Appetite loss can point to many problems, including oral pain, painful swallowing, stomach pain, and the depressed mood associated with it.

 - Aggression, though it may originate from various causes, is often induced by pain.
 A typical example is a cat with arthritis who lashes out as you try to pet his lower back.

 - Increased vocalization is a no-brainer.
 We also often cry, whine, and complain when in pain.
 Your cat might be doing the same, though there are other reasons why cats are often passionate chatterboxes.

 - Increased sleep is another way of how nature protects those at more risk.
 If you are ill, you need to conserve energy and do not need to wander around with an impaired ability to run away from potential threats.